-in Southeastern Virginia, the sophisticated device therapy program at Sentara Heart performs more than 2,500 procedures each year.
+As one of the busiest electrophysiology programs in Virginia, the sophisticated device therapy program at Sentara Heart performs more than 1,600 device procedures each year.

 In 2016, Sentara Heart Hospital became one of the first hospitals in Virginia to offer the world’s smallest leadless (wire-free) pacemaker, the Micra® Transcatheter Pacing System.
 This device regulates heart rhythm for patients with bradycardia, a slow or irregular heartbeat of fewer than 60 beats per minute.

 Traditional pacemakers rely on leads, or wires, to provide an electrical connection between the device and heart.
 If these leads malfunction or an infection develops in surrounding tissue, patients must undergo another surgery to replace the device and leads.